 Wellue pulse oximeter

 If you wonder, which pulse oximeters are FDA approved?

 Medical devices, sold in the United States, such as pulse oximeters are regulated by the FDA.
 This is important because the FDA monitors and ensures that medical products that are only approved by them are sold on the market and are safe for use.

 They show graphical reports of sleep and trends of blood oxygen level status and heart rate.
 The lightweight, small, and comfortable ring sensor for continuous overnight tracking is durable and fits most fingers.

 Metene pulse oximeter

 Allows people to directly judge whether the measurement environment is suitable for measurement, to avoid the influence of strong light on the measurement results, so as to ensure high precision.

 Innovo Fingertip pulse oximeter

-The Pulse Oximeter features a small volume, low power consumption, convenient operation, and is portable.
-It is only necessary to put one of his fingers into a fingertip photoelectric sensor for diagnosis, and a display screen will directly show the measured value of Hemoglobin Saturation.
-A Finger pulse oximeter can be used to measure your blood oxygen saturation (in percentage SpO2) and your pulse rate.
-It should be used for spot monitoring only and not for continuous monitoring.
+A pulse oximeter can be used to measure blood oxygen saturation (in percent of SpO2) and pulse rate.
+It should be used for spot monitoring and not for continuous monitoring.